Galapagos Islands Small Group Tours

 Small parties of 8-12 fellow adventurers create ideal wildlife encounters.
 The intimate setting ensures premium snorkeling experiences at Kicker Rock and Los Túneles, plus exclusive access to Sierra Negra volcano and Wall of Tears on Isabela Island.

-Suzanne, traveled in October
+Ashley, traveled in February

 The Aqua Mare carries just 14 passengers, offering prime viewing of marine iguanas at Moreno Point and flamingos at Cormorant Point.
 Small groups receive personal attention during snorkeling sessions at Urbina Bay and wildlife walks on Fernandina Island.